Power List: The top 25 supermarket owners

 Chaffers New World, Wellington

-Gary Baker and Ian Hong have owned the busy Chaffers New World in downtown Wellington since 2010.
+Gary Baker has owned the busy Chaffers New World in downtown Wellington since 2010.

 Chaffers is one of the busiest supermarkets in the region, with more than 60,000 shoppers passing through each week.
 It employs about 500 staff.

-The publicity-shy pair briefly made the NBR Rich List (as it used to be called) in 2018 with a combined net worth of $75m.
+The publicity-shy Baker and former co-owner Ian Hong briefly made the NBR Rich List (as it used to be called) in 2018 with a combined net worth of $75m.

 Pak'nSave Kilbirnie

-The father and son duo also came to prominence making the NBR Rich List back in 2017 on the back of their supermarket business and extensive property portfolio.
+Dean Galt and his father Brian also came to prominence making the NBR Rich List back in 2017 on the back of their supermarket business and extensive property portfolio.

 Born in Invercargill, Brian moved north to buy New World Miramar and then New World Kilbirnie, which he turned into a Pak'nSave in 1999.
 The store was extended in 2006.